 PLACEMENT WITHOUT PROSPECTUS

 The functioning of the same is done in the name of the book-building process.
-The orders of larger investors or investment bankers that finds its basis on the indicative price are collected.
+The orders of larger investors or investment bankers that find its basis on the indicative price is collected.
 SEBI has issued its guidelines in this regard.

 Sec 23- 41 of the companies act, 2013